 Only plans and projects that are 'likely' to have a 'significant' effect on the area are subject to the AIA.
-Two components must be distinguished.
+This calls for a few words of explanation.

 - Interpretation of the terms 'likely to occur'.

 Firstly, the effect is 'likely' to occur.
 The first question to answer is thus whether the plan or project is 'likely' to have an effect.

-As regards the transposition of Article 6(3) and (4) of the Habitats Directive, the CJEU has held that Article 6(3) makes the requirement for an AIA of the implications of a plan or project conditional on there being 'a probability or a risk that that plan or project will have a significant effect on the site concerned' 21.
+As regards the transposition of Article 6(3), the CJEU has held that that paragraph makes the requirement for an AIA of the implications of a plan or project conditional on there being 'a probability or a risk that that plan or project will have a significant effect on the site concerned'.33